diggsweden/open-source-project-template/docs/Open_Source_Checklist.md

 - **Ensure that any maintaining team has gotten some education or experience regarding working Open Source**
 - **Ensure that any maintaining team has a plan for handling community issues (responding to issues, reviewing and merging pull requests)**
 - **Is there a need for a release plan? - if so, ensure that is clear how it should be announced and promoted**
+- **Consider using a CODEOWNERS file to clearify maintainer information**

 ### Open Source Excellence